 Also, opening a payment channel requires an on-chain transaction, which incurs a blockchain fee that can be high during peak usage times; also, the security of funds in the channel is linked to the safety of the private key of the user, which can be compromised.
 Therefore, we will likely see a lot of development and experimentation in this area in the coming years as the community works to improve the technology and address any issues that arise.

-Guide to Value a Cryptocurrency
+The Latecomer’s Guide to Cryptocurrency